kqshan/MoDT/README.md

 ## GPU support ##

 If you can create `gpuArray` objects in MATLAB, then you should consider setting `use_gpu=true` because these computations can be up to 10x faster on the GPU.
+However, you'll probably need to use the MEX routines (see below) to realize the full speedup.

 Most of this increase is due to faster memory bandwidth, rather than increased computational power (FLOPS).
 The arithmetic intensity of these operations scales with *D*, and typical values of *D* are low enough that we are memory-bound instead of compute-bound.